logo image

 Belfast City Hall

-Free tours of the City Hall operate from Monday to Friday at 11am, 2pm and 3pm and on a Saturday at 2pm and 3pm.
+Inexpensive tours of the City Hall operate from Monday to Saturday.

 The main shopping areas of Donegall Place and Royal Avenue lead from the City Hall.
 Castle Court, Victoria Square and the High Street, are only a few hundred yards north.